 Olivia will be built in stages.
-Each stage will title individually with the first two stages of the project due for completion in 2020.
+Each stage will title individually with the first two stages completed in August 2020.
 The subsequent stages will title periodically until an estimated completion in 2025.
 Find out more in our construction updates.

 There are numerous existing early learning centres, primary and secondary schools within close vicinity of Olivia.
 A selection of local educational establishments can be found here.